AntelopeIO/spring/docs/01_nodeos/03_plugins/producer_plugin/index.md

                                         chain is stale.
   -x [ --pause-on-startup ]             Start this node in a state where
                                         production is paused
+  --production-pause-vote-timeout-ms arg (=6000)
+                                        Received vote timeout.
+If no vote from producer-name finalizers or other
+                                        finalizers then pauses block
+                                        production.
+0 disables.
   --max-transaction-time arg (=499)     Setting this value (in milliseconds)
                                         will restrict the allowed transaction
                                         execution time to a value potentially